- Municipal Court

 - You request a driving safety course on or before your initial appearance date

-Offenses That Do Not Qualify for Dismissal
+Offenses That Do Not Qualify for DSC Dismissal

-The following offenses do not qualify for Driving Safety Course dismissal:
+Among other offenses, the following offenses do not qualify for Driving Safety Course dismissal:

 - Leaving the scene of an accident